StoneDetector: Conventional and versatile code clone detection for Java: Evaluation

 On a more technical side, we conduct further experiments for providing parameter settings of StoneDetector for speeding up clone detection.
 First, in some cases, two code fragments can be ruled out as code clones by simply analyzing the structure of their respective description sets.
 For example, the factor in which the description sets of two code fragments differ may be too large, or the lengths of two respective paths in the code fragments' description sets may deviate too much.
 In such cases, the comparison of the code fragments is short-circuited in StoneDetector for speeding up clone detection.
 In order to determine adequate parameter values, we run multiple experiments on BigCloneBench using differing values for the admitted maximal size factor of description sets and the admitted maximal length difference of paths in description sets.
 Based on these experiments, we can derive that a factor of 1.7 as the maximal size factor of description sets and a maximum length difference of up to 7 nodes in paths to be compared yields the best trade-off.

 The abstraction of paths in StoneDetector, e.g., the uniform treatment of variables and constants as discussed in Sect.~\ref{sec:approach}, can lead to several identical paths in one description set.
 As an example, consider two paths that only differ from each other in their last node, and where the respective nodes each represent assignments with which the same/different variables are assigned to different/the same constants.
 By abstracting variables and constants, these assignments are then mapped to the same representation, which results in an identical abstraction for both paths.
 We observed such presence of identical paths in one and the same description set to occur quite frequently.
 Although such occurrences do not influence StoneDetector's recall or precision in finding code clones, its runtime is deteriorated due to the redundant comparisons of identical paths.
 Therefore, in additional experiments, we compare a variant of StoneDetector that does not handle identical paths and a variant where two identical paths or two paths that differ only in one node are merged into a single path.
-Surprisingly, this rather simple strategy already leads to a relative runtime improvement of 20\%, which corresponds to a reduction from approx. 25 to 20 minutes on the whole BigCloneBench. \\ \fbox{ \parbox{.95\textwidth}{ Clone detection on source code with StoneDetector achieves the best results using a similarity threshold of 70\% ($\tau=0.3$).
-Increasing the minimal size of clones in general increases the precision of clone detectors. } }
+Surprisingly, this rather simple strategy already leads to a relative runtime improvement of 20\%, which corresponds to a reduction from approx. 25 to 20 minutes on the whole BigCloneBench.